marklogic/flux/docs/common-options.md

 For other authentication mechanisms, you must use the `--host` and `--port` options to define the host and port for your MarkLogic app server.

+### Determining the connection type

+The `--connection-type` option determines which of the following approaches Flux uses for connecting to MarkLogic:

+- `GATEWAY` = the default value; Flux assumes that it cannot directly connect to each host in the MarkLogic cluster, most likely due to the value of `--host` or the host value found in `--connection-string` being that of a load balancer that controls access to MarkLogic.
+- `DIRECT` = Flux will try to connect to each host in the MarkLogic cluster.

+If you do not have a load balancer in front of MarkLogic, and if Flux is able to connect to each host that hosts one or more forests for the database you wish to access, then you can set `--connection-type` to a value of `DIRECT`.
+This will often improve performance as Flux will be able to both connect to multiple hosts, thereby utilizing the app server threads available on each host, and also write directly to a forest on the host that it connects to.

+### Connection options

 All available connection options are shown in the table below: